Carna Loch Sunart

 Welcome to Carna

-The rise was quite brutal and often the best technique was to grab grass or bracken and haul ourselves up and up the side of the hill.
-Like so many of these outings to the hills and islands I adopted the customary position of six paces behind Willie and he worked his route through gully, shoulder and outcrop.
+The rise was quite brutal.
+The best technique was to grab grass or bracken and haul ourselves up the side hill.
+Like so many of these outings to the hills and islands I adopted the customary position of six paces behind Willie.
+This allowed him to work his route through gully, shoulder and outcrop.
 Eventually we emerged from the tree line to heather and thinning bracken.
-From there it was hands on knees and a grind up the slope.
-The last rise to the top was a scramble up bare rock of Cruachan Charna at 169 m.
+From there it was on hands on knees as we gained height on the steep incline.
+The last rise to the top was a scramble up bare rock to reach Cruachan Charna at 169 m.

 Scotislands Carna summit